bentoml/OpenLLM/README.md

 OpenLLM is actively maintained by the BentoML team.
 Feel free to reach out and join us in our pursuit to make LLMs more accessible and easy to use 👉 [Join our Slack community!](https://l.bentoml.com/join-slack)

-Also, engage with like-minded individuals passionate about LLMs, AI, and more on the [OpenLLM Discord](https://l.bentoml.com/join-openllm-discord)!

 ## Contributing

 As an open-source project, we welcome contributions of all kinds, such as new features, bug fixes, and documentation.
 Here are some of the ways to contribute: